IFLY theworld.com

 Back to Bangkok main page

 In Maha Chai you can visit the local fish market or a fish restaurant.
-And remember; if you like it fresher, you’ll have to catch it yourself.
+And remember; if you like it more fresh, you’ll have to catch it yourself.
 A good and affordable restaurant for example is Lab Lom, which is visited by the Thai King and Queen.

-Another good experience out of the bustling city is to make a boat ride through the Maha Chai harbour.
+You can also make a boat ride through the Maha Chai harbour.
 There are several people who will approach you for that.
 A reasonable price is about 400 Baht for half an hour or 800 baht for one hour.
-And make time for some Kodak moments before you take a train back to Bangkok.
+And definitely take time for some Kodak moments in the village before taking a train back to Bangkok.

 If you’re interested in some history of Thailand, of course you need to visit Ayutthaya, the former capitol of Siam.